jhansi-jhaveri/HealthcareChatbot/README.md

 # Healthcare Disease Prediction Chatbot

 ## Description

-This project predicts diseases based on selected symptoms using machine learning.
+This project is an AI-powered chatbot that predicts diseases based on user-selected symptoms using Machine Learning.
-It also provides recommended precautions and medications.
+It also provides recommended precautions and medications for the predicted disease.

+⚠️ Note: This project is for educational purposes only.
+It is not intended for real-world medical use..

 ## Dataset

-- Training.csv and Testing.csv are used for model training and evaluation.
+- Training.csv → Used for training the model
+- Testing.csv → Used for evaluating accuracy
-- Each row contains symptoms (features) and the disease label (`prognosis`).
+- Each row contains multiple symptoms (features) and a corresponding disease label (prognosis).

 ## Installation